Activists Are Burning Out — No One's Picking Up The Pieces

 Advertisement

-Abdullah, for instance, says that some activists become so consumed by publicity on social media and getting that coveted blue checkmark on Instagram that they can lose track of the real meaning of their work.
-"There's a corporatization of youth organizing and it's become a super huge part of this movement," they say.
+Abdullah, for instance, says that some activists become so consumed by publicity on social media and getting that coveted blue tick on Instagram that they can lose track of the real meaning of their work.
+"There's a corporatization of youth organising and it's become a super huge part of this movement," they say.
 "I was 14 and everyone was trying to be a girlboss — and make me into one.
 It was a lot.
-I believe organizing should be centered on the issues and communities, and not followers and events."
-Even if social media is a way to reach people — it can quickly become a slippery slope, they add.
+I believe organising should be centred on the issues and communities, and not followers and events."
+Even if social media is a way to reach people, it can quickly become a slippery slope, they add.
 "We're seeing so many people who are using activism as a means to make money," Abdullah says.
 "People are getting brand deals for advocacy.
 Capitalism is making it so people are able to profit, essentially, from the suffering of disenfranchised groups."

 Advertisement

 Getting caught up in the likes and views feels like the antithesis of Abdullah's movement, they say.
-They've also seen it make things harder for organizers as they work to juggle the trolls and metric-induced stressors of social media while also organizing on the ground.
-"Capitalism can be a sinister evil force in our work," they say.
-They believe that the best way to use social media is as a tool for education and outreach with an emphasis on transparency, while the bulk of the work should be in community building and change-making.
+They've also seen it make things harder for organisers as they work to juggle the trolls and metric-induced stressors of social media while also organising on the ground.
+"Capitalism can be a sinister, evil force in our work," they say.
+They believe that the best way to use social media is as a tool for education and outreach with an emphasis on transparency, while the bulk of the work should be in community-building and change-making.

 Advertisement